gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 **20w11a**
 - Enchanting boots with soul speed and running on soul soil will cause durability to decrease on the boots.
 There is no check, allowing for negative durability boots, which are normally not obtainable.
 - Currently, there is a chance that bartering with a piglin will give the player an enchanted book that is enchanted with soul speed.
-This enchantment is not actually a stored enchantment, and is instead applied to the enchanted book as if it was a piece of equipment.
+This enchantment tag is not actually a stored enchantment tag, and is instead applied to the enchanted book as if it was a piece of equipment.
 This is normally not obtainable.
 - Currently soul sand can be ignited with regular fire, which will not be obtainable in future versions

 **20w12a**